moritzsalla/raspi-iot/README.md

 ## To–Do

-- [ ] Remove wekinator executable, add download description to readme
 - [ ] Create Server that receives POST requests
-- [ ] Setup simple output without Wekinator
+- [x] Setup simple output without Wekinator
 - [ ] Decide what to do with data.
 Save them in database?
 Periodically train wekinator?

 ## Content